Shubham11012001/AttendenceSystem/README.md

 3. Templates

 Todo:
-1. Existing Database is just a shit need to re-design it
+1. Existing Database is just a shit need to re-design it.
-2. Generate weekly monthly and daily reports
+2. Generate weekly monthly and daily reports.
-3. Show user that we really care about them
+3. Show user that we really care about them.
+4. Exceptions to be handled correctly.
+5. Integration of Some beautiful user facing elements.
+6. Training speaker recognition system with more voices, so that it can differentiate better
+7. API for getting IP address is not working correctly

 Note: To those who fork or clone this repository.
 Please consider to redesign database as it is very badly designed.
 I also don't even understand WTF i did with it